 Confidential individual appointments with a learning skills counsellor are available to help students achieve academic success.
 This service is available to all students at Western Univeristy.

 Learning skills counselling is for all students.
 Individual counselling can benefit both successful students who want to improve performance further or increase efficiency by learning new study strategies, as well as students who are experiencing academic difficulties.
 For students experiencing academic difficulties, it is strongly advised that they arrange a counselling appointment as soon as possible.
 See Disappointing Grade? for additional information.

 Students can use Learning Skills Services at any point in their studies, from first year to graduate school.
 Students may self refer to the service or be referred by a professor or staff member.
 All counselling is confidential; information is not released unless requested by the student and signed consent is on file.

-Faculty and staff can refer students to learning skills counselling.
-When there is an immediate problem of some urgency, faculty and staff are advised to contact a counsellor in Learning Skills Services by calling ext.
-82183 so that the student can be seen in an emergency appointment.
-Alternatively, without including any student information, faculty and staff can request that a counsellor phone them by sending an e-mail to firstname.lastname@example.org.
-For more information on SDC's Learning Skills Services and recommendations for the handling of common student issues visit our FAQ page.
+Faculty and staff are encouraged to refer students to learning skills counselling.
+When there is an immediate problem of some urgency, faculty and staff are advised to contact the service by calling ext.
+82183 so that the student can be seen for an emergency appointment.
+For more information about Learning Skills Services and recommendations for the handling of common student issues visit our FAQ page.